backdrop-contrib/samlauth/README.md

       related X.509 certificate.
 (This is optional because the certificate is not a secret, but it may be beneficial to keep both in the same list.)
 - You need to exchange information with the IdP, because both parties need to configure the other's identity/location.
+You also need to know how the IdP will send a never-changing Unique ID across, that will identify a login.
 More details are in the respective configuration sections.

 CONFIGURATION AND TESTING
 -------------------------